The Progress Report

 Significant success through the Special Tribunal

-The Special Tribunal's efforts have led to the recovery of over R2.28 billion in public funds.
+The Special Tribunal's efforts have led to orders resulting in over R1.7 billion in public funds being capable of recovery.
 This demonstrates real progress in tackling corruption continuously delivering results that restore public trust and safeguard public resources.

 Investigation, prosecution, and adjudication